 However, many of the supermarkets sell free-from mince pies.
 These vary, but most are gluten-free and many of them are vegan.
-Many will also contain no alcohol, but you should check the ingredients list of these products carefully as some won't state specifically that they do or don't contain booze.
+Some are also alcohol free, but you should check the ingredients list of these products carefully as some won't state specifically that they do or don't contain booze.

 While mince pies do contain plenty of fruit, we wouldn't classify them as one of your five-a-day.
 As such, the calorie content of an individual pie might raise some eyebrows.

-Below is the brands' stated calorie content of a single pie.
-M&S produces the lowest-calorie pie at 212kcal, while Tesco tops the charts with its 251kcal pie.
+Above is the brands' stated calorie content of a single pie.
+M&S produces the lowest-calorie pie at 214kcal, while Tesco tops the charts with its 239kcal pie.